How To Make A DIY Painted Rug

 Determine Your Design

-I had some stencils on hand that I could make work for my DIY rug.
-However, I found several others that I know would be beautiful.
+If you haven’t done so, you should decide what design you want.
+My design combines a decorative paint roller and stencils.
+I had some stencils on hand to make work for my DIY rug.
+However, I found several others that I knew would be beautiful.

-Additional, decorative rollers to consider.
+Additional decorative rollers to consider.

 Next, measure from the outside edge of the rug to determine where the tape will be placed.